-The countries that we want to see the most
+The countries we want to see most

-The countries that we want to see the most
+The countries we want to see most

-KIAS decisions
+Kia's decisions

-to stand on the edge of this surreal crater is at the top of my travel wish list.
+Standing on the edge of this surreal crater is at the top of my travel wish list.

 Canada